modmore/docs/en/04_Redactor/02_v3.x/Themes/index.md

 To use it, add `toggledark` to your Toolbar Buttons in the configurator.
 Then find the toggle button in the toolbar.

-The dark mode works best with the `default`, `redactor2`, and `pride` themes.
+The dark mode works best with the `default`, `redactor2` and `minimal` themes.
 Shown below is the toggling in action with the redactor2 theme.

 <video width="500" height="163" autoplay="autoplay" muted loop playsinline poster="../images/darkmode.jpg" src="../images/darkmode.mp4" type="video/mp4">
 <img src="../images/darkmode.gif" alt="Toggling dark mode">
 </video>

 When toggling the default theme, that switches to the dark theme.
-The redactor2 and pride themes have different dark toolbar styles.
+The other themes have their own dark styles which may be slightly different.

 Toggling the dark theme does not have any effect.